-As the new mobile platforms evolve, so too should the ability to separate business andpersonal data on the devices, which will allow IT to remove company-relateddata without eliminating personal information.
+As the new mobile platforms evolve, so too should the ability to separate business and personal data on the devices, which will allow IT to remove company-related data without eliminating personal information.

-2. Geo location tracking
+2. Geo Location Tracking

 Some Mobile Device Management (MDM) solutions allow IT to send an alarm to the device to help identify the location for a user, and if truly lost, IT can then leverage the wipe and lock technology mentioned above.

 This enables IT to differentiate access for different levels of employees or guests, or even by device type.
 It also lets IT take a proactive stance on tracking and monitoring how mobile devices are being used within their network.

-4. Secure remote support
+4. Secure Remote Support

-5. Acceptable use policy
+5. Acceptable Use Policy

 The agreement may include conditions, such as installing a device certificate or the remote wipe software mentioned above.
 It may also state that devices can be seized if necessary for a legal matter.